 Since 2006, Ameego has been helping restaurants create better employee schedules.

-Ameego started in a basement (literally) as a 2 man operation that set out to solve the challenges experienced while they were working in restaurants.
+Ameego started in a basement (literally) as a two man operation that set out to solve the challenges experienced while they were working in restaurants.

 Who's trying to maintain profitability through yet another wage increase.